nuka-coder/nuka-coder/README.md

 ### About

-I’m a __Javascript developer__ and web designer working to make technology that solves **real-world problems**, design creative websites that elevate user experience, and build community while exchanging ideas.
+I’m a __Web Developer__ working to make technology that solves **real-world problems**, design creative websites that elevate user experience, and build community while exchanging ideas.
 I love that as a developer you never stop learning!
 Adding a new technology, or framework, to my utility belt is like a real-world **‘Achievement Unlocked!’**, and as a gamer I find this incredibly exciting. 🎮 😏

 ---